vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 Abhinava, commenting u on the word "granthāntare", says:

-«Viniscayațīkāyām Dharmottamāyāṁ yā vivrti ramunā granthakrtā krtā tatraiva tadvyākhyātam."
+«Viniscayaṭīkāyām Dharmottamāyāṁ yā vivrti ramunā granthakrtā krtā tatraiva tadvyākhyātam."

 3. DEVI SATAKA.
 It is a philosophical Stotra in praise of Devi.
-There is a commentary on it by Kayyața.
-This Kayyata was a different person from his nar iesake, the author of a commen tary on Patanjali's Mahābhā ya and the son of Jayyața.
+There is a commentary on it by Kayyaṭa.
+This Kayyata was a different person from his nar iesake, the author of a commen tary on Patanjali's Mahābhā ya and the son of Jayyaṭa.
 He,

 HISTORICAL BACKGROUND OF HIS THOUGHT